You Give Good Love: Music video

 The music video for "You Give Good Love" was directed by Michael Lindsay-Hogg and produced by Karen Bellone, featured an off-duty cameraman entering a club that's being refurbished.

 Houston is on the stage rehearsing for a performance.
 Taken aback by her impressive singing, the man begins filming Houston as she performs.

+As the performance continued, the nightclub's cooks come out and begins dancing along to the song before the cameraman pans away from Houston, ending the video.

 TIME commented that the video "tells the story of a romance with a cameraman ― and, more tellingly, with his adoring camera."

 Liam Lacey of The Globe and Mail, in an interview with Houston, called it "the blatantly erotic video" and added "Houston and a photographer have a suggestive encounter (the photographer with his zoom lens, the singer with her microphone)."

 Robyn Crawford, Houston's best friend and personal assistant, makes an appearance as one of the backing singers.
+Kenneth Reynolds, then president of public relations for Arista, played one of the cooks in the video.

+The video was uploaded on Houston's official YouTube channel in November 2012 and has since amassed 37 million views.